 For the latest recommendations from our Government, Click HERE.

 If you don’t have family, friends or a support network that can help you get the things you need, you can call 01305 221022, 8 am to 8 pm, 7 days a week to get specific help and advice.

 Up to date action being taken by Dorset Police re: the coronavirus – Click HERE.

 They have a Frequently Asked Questions page HERE

-The Wobbly Cottage offers a delivery service of fresh bread and snacks to all in the parish.
+The Wobbly Cottage now have an online shop for orders.
+They offer a delivery service of fresh bread and snacks to all in the parish.
 Working in conjunction with Broadwindsor Community Stores for deliveries

 Contact Dani: 07368 200249 or Rich: 07488 313857